 React quickstart

-Add KolayLogin to any React app (Vite, CRA, Remix, RedwoodJS) — a single provider plus hooks, no middleware required.
+Add Authfyio to any React app (Vite, CRA, Remix, RedwoodJS) — a single provider plus hooks, no middleware required.

-Copy this quickstart guide as a prompt for LLMs to implement KolayLogin in your application.
+Copy this quickstart guide as a prompt for LLMs to implement Authfyio in your application.

 1. Install